DOdrums/PortfolioProjectTwo/README.md

 ### Futures Features

 There is one main feature that could be added in the future, which is the option to let users enter their own string of text to type along with.
 This would become a submenu of the 'Text' button, which will now show a 'Standard Text' and 'Custom Text' option after being clicked.
 After clicking 'Custom Text' the user should be able to input their own text.
+Besides this, hitting the code or text button could cycle multiple strings of text, instead of using the same text for every run.

 ## Credits